nci/gsky/Documents/ows/README.md

 ArcGIS_Pro_Desktop_Tutorial.pptx
 ---

-Similar to the previous doc, this one gives a basic understanding of **ArcGIS Pro** which is a desktop variant of the ArcGIS Online (sorry, Windows only, no Mac!).
+Similar to the previous doc, this one gives a basic understanding of **ArcGIS Pro** which is a desktop variant of **ArcGIS Online** (sorry, Windows only, no Mac!).
 We use an example of predicting the future deforestation in Amazon wilderness due to the proposed new roads.
 It is considerably more complex than the online version, but there is no need to run for your life (wild life will do it instead).